A microscopically reversible kinetic theory of flocking: Introduction

 where $n_{\bird }$ is a bird density, $\mathbf{v}_0 $ is the bird velocity, $P_{1,2}$ are functions that depend on $|\mathbf{v}_0 |$ and $n_{\bird }$.
 A key feature of \eqref{eq:tonertuequations} is the \quotes{flocking transition} that it can display when $\alpha < 0 $ and $\beta > 0 $.

 The precise nature of the flocking transition and its universal scaling properties have been subject to debate for more than a decade \cite{toner2012reanalysis,PhysRevE.110.054108,PhysRevLett.132.268302,chen2025inconvenienttruthflocks,PhysRevE.109.044126,PhysRevLett.123.218001,PhysRevE.107.024611}.
-These disagreements notwithstanding, it is understood that the reason bird flocks described by \eqref{eq:tonertuequations} can display flocking transition whereas an ordinary fluid described by the Navier-Stokes equation cannot, lies with two characteristics of bird flocks that separate it from an ordinary fluid: \begin{enumerate} \item When one treats bird separately from the \textit{medium of air} in which they fly as is done in \eqref{eq:tonertuequations}, birds are not constrained by Galilean invariance or momentum conservation.
-This is the reason that several terms in \eqref{eq:tonertuequations}, including the $\alpha-$ and $\beta$-term, are allowed to exist. \item Birds are \textit{active}, which means they can burn fuel at the particle level and thereby circumvent constraints that would otherwise follow from the second law of thermodynamics.
+These disagreements notwithstanding, it is understood that the reason bird flocks described by \eqref{eq:tonertuequations} can display a flocking transition whereas an ordinary fluid described by the Navier-Stokes equation cannot, lies in two characteristics of bird flocks that separate it from an ordinary fluid: \begin{enumerate} \item Birds are embedded in a \textit{medium of air}.
+Therefore, a fluid equation like \eqref{eq:tonertuequations} that describes only the flow of birds is not constrained by Galilean invariance or momentum conservation.
+This is the reason that several terms in \eqref{eq:tonertuequations}, including the $\alpha-$ and $\beta$-terms, are allowed to exist. \item Birds are \textit{active}, which means they can burn fuel at the particle level and thereby circumvent constraints that would otherwise follow from the second law of thermodynamics.
 In this case, the constraint is that the coefficient $\alpha$ should always be positive. \end{enumerate} It follows from the above-mentioned points that it is the coefficient $\alpha$ in \eqref{eq:tonertuequations} that lies at the heart of the flocking transition.